Jasper Jacks

 Jasper "Jax" Jacks is a fictional character from General Hospital, an American soap opera on the ABC network.
 He has been portrayed mainly by actor Ingo Rademacher since 1996.
 The role was temporarily played by Gideon Emery during Rademacher's absence from the show in January 2008.
-The character gained popularity due to a love triangle storyline involving him and supercouple Sonny Corinthos and Brenda Barrett.
-When Brenda left the show, the love triangle was continued with Sonny and Carly Benson.
+The character gained popularity due to a love triangle storyline involving him and the supercouple Sonny Corinthos and Brenda Barrett.
+When Brenda left the show, the love triangle continued with Sonny and Carly Benson.

 Casting and production

 The role was debuted by German-born Australian actor Ingo Rademacher on January 31, 1996.
 In April 2000, Rademacher announced his decision to not sign a new contract with the series and not return to the role.
 On his departure, Rademacher said in a statement, "I haven't really built up my resumé.
 I think [daytime] was a good move.
 And especially being on General Hospital, the best daytime show, I think.
 But there are other things I'd like to do."
 Following his departure, the actor signed onto the NBC prime time series Titans.
 In April 2001, it was rumored that Rademacher would be coming back to General Hospital, despite being interested in the role of "Colin" on the NBC Daytime soap opera Days of Our Lives, a potential love interest of the character Jennifer Horton (Melissa Reeves).
 That month, there was further speculation that Rademacher would return to the show following the cancellation of Titans and his rumored contract with Days of our Lives falling through.
 It was confirmed that Rademacher was to return to the series in June 2001.
 His first reappearance on-screen was on July 30, 2001.

 In September 2004, after being quoted saying he was "burned out", Rademacher was rumored to be making an exit from General Hospital once again, but the rumors turned out to be false.
 In March 2006, a casting call was issued describing a role that greatly resembled Jasper, leading to speculation Rademacher would exit the role, following an impasse with the soap's producers.
 Three months later, he announced he had signed a one-year deal with the soap.